Rvvshid04/malcolm-lismore-photography-website/ReadMe.md

-## Photography Website project for HTML, CSS, JavaScript, PHP, and MySQL (using XAMPP)
+## Photography Website project developed using HTML, CSS, JavaScript, PHP, and MySQL (using XAMPP) for end-of-module project

 > ### **Hi**,
 > This is Rvvshid04.
 Here is a step-by-step process to running the